ballerina-platform/blog/_posts/2023-07-07-announcing-ballerina-2201.7.0-swan-lake-update-7.md

 For more information on the necessary steps and additional considerations to ensure a successful compilation process of building a native executable with Ballerina and GraalVM, see [Build a GraalVM executable](https://ballerina.io/learn/graalvm-executable-overview/).

-## Aggregation and grouping
+## Aggregating and grouping

+The language now supports the features below for query expressions and query actions.

+- the `collect` clause to perform aggregating-related operations
-The language now supports the `group by` and `collect` clauses to perform aggregation and grouping-related operations as shown in the example below.
+- the `group by` clause to perform grouping-related operations

+For an example, see [Aggregation](https://ballerina.io/learn/by-example/aggregation/).

-### Aggregation
+### Aggregating

 The `collect` clause categorizes a collection into one group as shown in the example below.